Admission Steps for Non-US/International Students

 Submit Proof of Completion of a Degree (High School or the Equivalent, or a College Degree)

 Any documents not in English must be accompanied by an official English Translation.

-If you completed high school or college/university outside of the US, provide your official high school degree, diploma, national test scores, or your official college/university degree or diploma to International Student Services (Building 1, room 148).
-If you are not sure what to provide, contact email@example.com.
+Submit your official high school degree, diploma, national test scores, or your official college/university degree or diploma to International Student Services/Center for the Global Learner (Building 1, room 1-148), via the Secure Electronic Document Submission System or via mail (1637 E. Lawson St, Durham, NC 27703).
+Originals received by mail can be returned by request.
+If you are not sure what to provide, email firstname.lastname@example.org.

-To earn transfer credit for college/university courses taken outside the US, the courses must be officially evaluated from an acceptable evaluation company.
+To earn transfer credit for college/university courses taken outside the US, you must submit an official course by course evaluation by an acceptable company.
+The evaluation should be sent directly (electronically or by mail) from the company to Durham Tech, or you can submit the official evaluation in a sealed, unopened envelope to the Admissions, Registration and Records office (Wynn Center, Building 10, 10-201).
 Note: English language or literature courses will not transfer from any country outside the US.

 Submit Valid Immigration Documents